 Inside the retail section of the market there is an exceptional food court.
 You will find some of the best examples of regional cuisine along with some international options.
 Many of the food stalls are family run businesses that have been in the market since it opened in the 1960’s.
 Mercado de Abastos is one of the best places to eat in Guadalajara because they have access to the best ingredients in town.

-Mercado Libertad or Mercado San Juan de Dios
+Mercado Libertad AKA Mercado San Juan De Dios

 This is one of the largest indoor markets in the world and the market every guide book recommends visiting.
 Personally, I am partial to Mercado de Abastos because the food is better.
 Mercado San Juan de Dios has a produce section and food court but the largest section is dedicated to retail goods of all sorts.
 There is a fashion section, hardware section, pirated movies and tv shows.
 The area that I like the most is the leather goods section.
 There are still a lot of cowboys in Jalisco and the saddles, boots and belts are authentic and mostly handmade.